genomicepidemiology/flankophile/README.md

 #### Reference database

-The reference database contains reference sequences of all the genes that you want to perform gene synteny analysis on.
+The reference database contains reference sequences of all the genes or target sequences that you want to perform gene synteny analysis on.
 It has to be a multi fasta file with unique headers and the headers must not contain whitespace or super strange characters.
 Characters used in the [official version of the ResFinder database](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/) are allowed.
-The reference database can contain from 1 to thousands of genes.
-The reference database can contain reference genes that are not homologs.
-Flankophile will cluster the reference genes by percentage identity and report the results separately for each cluster.
+The reference database can contain from one to thousands of sequences.
+The reference database can contain reference genes or sequences that are not homologs.
+Flankophile will cluster the reference sequences by percentage identity and report the results separately for each cluster.

 The [ResFinder database](input/example_input_files/ResFinder_08_02_2022.fa) is included in Flankophile as an example of a reference database.
 The ResFinder database consists of acquired antimicrobial resistance genes.
 The version found in this repository is from February 8 2022.
 The up-to-date ResFinder database is found [here](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/).
 If you want to use the included version of the ResFinder database for your analysis then you do not need to change the database variable in the contig file.